-Where, whilst working with second-hand timber, an employee's tools are damaged by nails, dumps or other foreign matter on the timber the employee will be entitled to an allowance of \$2.54 per day on each day upon which the employee's tools are so damaged.
-No allowance will be payable under this clause unless it is reported immediately to the employer's representative on the job in order that they may prove the claim.
+Where, whilst working with second-hand timber, an employee's tools are damaged by nails, dumps or other foreign matter on the timber the employee will be entitled to an allowance of \$2.86 per day on each day upon which the employee's tools are so damaged.
+No allowance will be payable under clause 23.3(h) unless it is reported immediately to the employer's representative on the job in order that they may prove the claim.